HUNTER Rubber Boots: An Honest Review

 This is a triple win, and I’m so excited to share it with you!
 We are going to reuse TWO hard to recycle plastics and turn them into a fantastic resource so you can keep working through the harsh winter.
 I ran into some big obstacles with this project, so read to the end before jumping in…better to be forewarned!
 The first step is to save all that Styrofoam.

-About 8 years ago I bought this bean bag cover at Sears on clearance for about $4 and I had no intention of paying $25 for packing peanuts.
-I tend to save too many things like packing peanuts anyway, so the bean bag cover became the place we ‘stored’ packing peanuts.
+About 2013 I bought this bean bag cover at Sears on clearance for about $4 and I had no intention of paying $25 for packing peanuts.
+Today, using Bean Bags As Stuffed Animal Storage is a common thing, so I was really ahead of my time…only I tend to save things like packing peanuts, so the bean bag cover became the place we ‘stored’ packing peanuts.
 Then I started putting other stuff in there like this random egg carton, the foam inserts out of worn out seat cushions and a “We’re Number 1” foam finger in there somewhere.

 The next thing you will need for this project is a feed bag.
 The burlap bags of grandpa’s days would be great if you can get your hands on them, but this project makes use of the woven plastic feed bags currently used.
 The paper bags of my child hood won’t give you satisfactory results…especially if you hope to use this huge hot-seat to sit on the snow while working outside.
 Even better than burlap in that case.
 Just ask a friend for one.
 Most livestock owners have a few empty feed bags stuffed in a nook somewhere.